lfai/foundation/blog-guidelines.md

 * Links to company websites
 * Links to project websites or Github
 * Advertise if they are hiring and who to contact if interested

-Note: This should not be a link to the LF AI website or form on the LF AI website.
+* The information should not be a link to the LF AI website or form on the LF AI website.
 The LF AI PR team will review the statement, as is done for the blog content, to approve the author content.
 If changes are needed, the LF AI PR team will provide suggested edits.

-Blogs should be no longer than 1,000 words and no shorter than 300 words.
-Diagrams, code examples, or photos are strongly encouraged.

 Note: All blogs must adhere to the [LF AI Code of Conduct](https://lfprojects.org/policies/code-of-conduct/).